 Subpoenas as a Method to Monitor Crypto

-Issuing subpoenas is another method used by the IRS to monitor cryptocurrency transactions.
-In recent years, Several exchanges have received several subpoenas directing them to reveal some of the user accounts.
+In recent years, several exchanges have received several subpoenas directing them to reveal some of the user accounts.
 For instance, Coinbase was asked by the IRS to reveal information of approx. 13,000 accounts including name, taxpayer identification number, address, birth date, transaction logs, account activity records, all account statements or invoices.
 In the same way, the IRS has ordered other exchanges such as Circle, Kraken, and Bitstamp to release U.S. taxpayer information used on the exchange.

 So, can the IRS track crypto with these subpoenas?
 Yes, the IRS can determine how often the U.S. taxpayers engaged in cryptocurrency transactions and how many of them went unreported.
 Even though issuing subpoenas to each exchange can be time-consuming, it is a highly effective way to identify non-compliant taxpayers.

 The IRS is taking active measures to ensure that every taxpayer is paying what they owe to the tax collection agency.
 Can the IRS track crypto efficiently?
 Maybe, but since the agency has ramped up its efforts to impose tax laws in the crypto space, it has also begun consulting with several blockchain companies to remain in the lead.
 These blockchain companies are helping the IRS with emerging technology such as machine learning, pattern recognition, and data analysis to identify non-compliant taxpayers.
 Thus, the IRS is all set to become fully equipped with tools that deal with suspicious activities across different exchanges and blockchains.